-(i) Multiple assignments exist when an employee has more than one position under this Agreement within the New South Wales Health Service.
-Each of these positions are referred to in the clause as "assignments".

-- (ii) Where an employee has multiple assignments with different ordinary rates of pay, the employee shall be paid in relation to the ordinary hours worked in each separate assignment applicable to that assignment. - (iii) Where an employee has multiple assignments in the same classification, the employee will progress from one increment (year step) to the next increment after the employee has completed the full time equivalent of one year in the increment having regard to the work performed in all assignments.
+- (i) Multiple assignments exist when an employee has more than one position under this award within the New South Wales Health Service.
+Each of these positions are referred to in this clause as "assignments". - (ii) Where an employee has multiple assignments with different ordinary rates of pay, the employee will be paid in relation to the ordinary hours worked in each separate assignment at the ordinary rate of pay applicable to that assignment. - (iii) Where an employee has multiple assignments in the same classification, the employee will progress from one increment (year step) to the next increment after the employee has completed the full time equivalent of one year in the increment having regard to the work performed in all assignments.
 Further, an employee must complete a minimum of one calendar year in an increment before progressing to the next increment.
 Where an employee has multiple assignments in different classifications, the employee's service in the higher classification will count for the purposes of incremental progression in the lower classification.
-However, service in the lower classification shall not count for the purposes of incremental progression in the higher classification. - (iv) With the exception of subclause (iii) above, this clause does not apply to employees who have multiple casual assignments only.
-The Agreement provisions are to apply separately to each casual assignment.
+However, service in the lower classification will not count for the purposes of incremental progression in the higher classification. - (iv) With the exception of subclause (iii) above, this clause does not apply to employees who have multiple casual assignments only.
+The Award provisions are to apply separately to each casual assignment.

-Multiple Assignments within a Single Public Health Organisation
+Multiple Assignments Within a Single Public Health Organisation

-- (v) The following provisions apply to employees with two or more assignments within a single Public Health Organisation: - (a) The work performed in each of an employee's assignments shall be aggregated for the purposes of determining all of the employee's entitlements under this Agreement.
+- (v) The following provisions apply to employees with two or more assignments within a single Public Health Organisation: - (a) The work performed in each of an employee's assignments will be aggregated for the purposes of determining all of the employee's entitlements under this award.